ANTAIKE BATTERY MATERIALS CONF: Six key takeaways from Shaoxing

-Metal Bulletin rounds up some of the key things we learned
+Metal Bulletin rounds up some of the key things we learned at the event.

 It’s all about EV subsidy policies